matn7/CS-Notes/src/main/java/angular/README.md

 **Creating a new component**

-- Decorator: Typescript features allowing you to enhance elements you use in code.
+- **Decorator:** Typescript features allowing you to enhance elements you use in code.
-    - `selector`: Html tag which you will be able to use in other components.
+    - `selector:` Html tag which you will be able to use in other components.
-    - `templateUrl`: Html template file path.
+    - `templateUrl:` Html template file path.

 ```ts
 import { Component } from '@angular/core';